-D. The IDMS Modeling Paradigm
+The IDMS Modeling Paradigm

-The role of the IDMS models in the Integration Framework is to act as a repository for meta-information describing all available data source in the system, how they can be related, and how these meta-relations will be used by the data consumers in the system, namely the ORMS.
+The role of the IDMS models in the Integration Framework is to act as a repository for meta-information describing all available data source in the system, how they can be related, and how these meta-relations will be used by the decision support tools in the system, namely the ORMS.
 For this reason, the IDMS modeling paradigm, or language, contains "Data Source" models, which describe all available data sources, their tables, fields, and keys, etc. Note that one assumption the Integration Framework makes about the data sources it can communicate with is that they are relational.
 In addition to data source models, the IDMS paradigm contains "IDMS Configuration Models", which contain "Query Models".
 The query models describe how the various data from the data sources can be composed to meet requests for data.
-See Fig. 9 for examples of data source and table.
-The models shown are the schema of the IDMS configuration database.
+See Fig. 3 for examples of data source, table, and IDMS configuration models.

-Fig. 9.
-Example IDMS Models
+Fig. 3.
+An Example IDMS Configuration Model

 To ease the task of building the IDMS data source models, we implemented a special model interpreter that can automatically import the database schema information from any OLEDB compliant database (e.g. Oracle, SQLServer, SyBase, Access, formatted text files, and most commercial databases).
 This interpreter imports the tables, fields, and foreign key information.
-Thus, the models themselves are actually almost completely automatically generated.
+Thus, the models themselves are almost completely automatically generated.

-E. The IDMS Integration Engine
+The IDMS Integration Engine

-The IDMS Integration Engine is the component which actually perform the requests for data, and thus provides integration between ORMS and other information system components

-For instance, the ORMS client must obtain trouble calls from the Integration Framework to update the ORMS and diagnose an outage.
+The IDMS Integration Engine is the component which actually perform the requests for data, and thus provides integration between ORMS and other information system components For instance, the ORMS client must obtain trouble calls from the Integration Framework to update the ORMS and diagnose an outage.
 The ORMS client calls an OLE/DCOM interface function of the Integration Engine with the identifier "GetTroubleCalls", which returns the data as an OLEDB record set object.
 The actual query performed by the Integration Engine will join the outages table from the IVR system, which includes phone numbers, with the customers table from the CIS, which contains transformer numbers, with the transformers table in the GIS database, which contains transformer identifiers and map locations.
 The ORMS client uses the information returned by the call to the Integration Framework to identify the customer trouble calls in the circuit.
 However, the ORMS client code is absolutely independent of the data location, source, or format.

-F. Model Transformation
+Model Transformation